pirica/adult-pay-sites/README.md

 # Filesmonster Repo (English)

 ## Important about this Addon.
--You can install Filesmonster Addon (+18) for [Kodi*](https://kodi.tv/download/) using this repository, to acces to all Filesmonster.com video catalogue (adult content) with your premium acount.
+-You can install Filesmonster Addon (+18) for [Kodi*](https://kodi.tv/download/) using this repository, to acces to all Filesmonster.com video catalogue (adult content) using your premium acount.
-T-his addon can't be used by people under 18 year old due the content avaliable on it.
+-This addon can't be used by people under 18 year old due the content avaliable on it.

+Release notes:
-Actually just for test propouses. (beta version)
+- Actually just for test propouses. (beta version)
-Addon Filesmonster.com for Kodi only interface without oficial API yet (avaliable soon)
+- Addon Filesmonster.com for Kodi only interface without oficial API yet (avaliable soon)

 ## Simple installation procedure.

-If you can't open a zip file from kodi you must try the "Advanced installation procedure" (latter in this document)
+If you can't upload or open our repository zip file to kodi you must try the "Advanced installation procedure" (latter in this document).

 ## 1st - Install this repository in [Kodi*](https://kodi.tv/download/)
 1.- Download repository.kodi.filesmonster-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/Filesmonster/releases) and save in a folder accesible from Kodi.

-2.- Go to system > settings > addons > install from zip
+2.- In Kodi go to system > settings > addons > install from zip

-3.- Choose the zip file you have downloaded and install it
+3.- Browse and choose the zip file you have downloaded and install it

-4.- Filesmonster.repository has now in [Kodi*](https://kodi.tv/download/) .
+4.- Filesmonster.repository has now in [Kodi*](https://kodi.tv/download/) ready to install and periodically update the Filesmonster addon that is inside